Jim Ameduri, Chairman of the Board (US)

 In 1998, Warren founded the international consulting firm Manzimvula Ventures, Inc., through which he led corporations to enter global markets and improve operating results in the manufacturing, distribution, technology, and healthcare sectors.
 Warren helped client corporations increase their focus on sustainability and corporate responsibility in order to achieve social and environmental success while still addressing core operating issues to further improve financial performance.
 He has built and led cross-cultural teams, fostering development of thriving, international operations, and has united organizational cultures for a multitude of client organizations.
 Warren pioneered the ‘Integrative Strategy Approach’ that engages entire organizations, helping leaders, teams and individuals to move from silos to unity, from intent to action, and from purpose to productivity.

 Before establishing his own firm, Warren worked for several Canadian, South African and transnational corporations, including USANA Canada, Nextra Technologies, Compugen Group, Wellington Trust, Sbarro, and Comprifix/Emseal.
 He studied Commerce, Economics and Finance at the University of South Africa.
 Warren is a Six Sigma blackbelt, and enjoys hiking, photography, horses, scuba diving and bungee jumping.
-Warren has three children and lives with his wife of 15 years in Tampa, Florida and Phoenix, Arizona.
+Warren is married with three children, and lives in Minnesota.

 In 2004, Bora became the youngest CEO in the history of VisionFund Cambodia, one of the leading microfinance institutions in Cambodia, with more than 600 staff, total assets of nearly US $27 million, and branch offices throughout Cambodia.
 Prior to joining VisionFund, he served as a board member of Cambodia Microfinance Association, an internal audit manager for World Vision Cambodia, and an auditor for Ernst & Young.
 After leaving VisionFund Cambodia in 2009, Bora successfully founded and led a number of private and social institutions, including Aplus Consulting, CEO and Entrepreneur Development Center of Aplus School for Professionals, Cambodia Microfinance Institute, Help Our Homeland Association, and the Cambodia Trainer Association.
 He has consulted with microfinance institutions, private companies, and NGOs, and trained more than 10,000 people, including entrepreneurs, CEOs, managers, employees, civil servants and students.